khoirulmuzakka/FuncCraft/docs/source/cpp/examples.rst

    xopt_domain_shrink_factor: 0.8
    suite_label: cpp-suite

-Then load it at an explicit dimension and evaluate F1:
+Then load it at an explicit dimension and inspect the first five functions:

 .. code-block:: cpp